ka-de/cringe.live/content/docs/yiff_toolkit/comfyui/_index.md

 ---

 If you need help installing ComfyUI, you didn't come to the right place.
-Please check out the [Installing](https://github.com/comfyanonymous/ComfyUI?tab=readme-ov-file#installing) section of the readme, and come back here when you got it running.
+If you are using Windows, you can use the [prebuilt](https://docs.comfy.org/get_started/pre_package) package, or you can install it [manually](https://docs.comfy.org/get_started/manual_install) otherwise (more fun).

 ## Subsections